JackFurby/NotReceipt/dataset/README.md

 ## Downloading images

 For downloading images there were 2 option I could take.
 One would be to use Python requests and the other would be to use xargs in a terminal.
 I used xargs as after testing I was able to successfully download more images with it.
 Unfortunately even with 4000 odd URL's for images of receipts I only managed to download just over 2000 of them.
 This was due to a large number of them no longer being available or otherwise failing to respond to my request.
-I expect this number to go down when I go over them so an extra source may be necessary when it come to training the neural network I will be making.
+I expect this number to go down when I go over them so an extra source may be necessary when it comes to training the neural network I will be making.

 These commands work fine on Unix systems but for Windows they will not run.
 You can get round this by installing Windows Subsystem for Linux.